Interview by Paisley Smith

 // Hell yeah.
 Is there someone in your life who you think taught you the importance of empowerment or representation?

 I can’t think of anyone right off the top of my head, so I am going to say it is something I’ve had to learn myself.
-I feel like when I was coming up, it just was the way that it was.
-I think all these words like “empowerment” are “today words.”
+I feel like when I was coming up, it was just the way that it was.
+I think all these words like “empowerment” are “today's words.”
 There was no such thing as that when I was growing up.
 It was just how it was.
-And if I look back on it now, there were people who were teaching me.
+And if I look back at it now, there were people who were teaching me.
 Even if they themselves did not realize it, they were teaching me empowerment.
 My African American studies teacher, the women in my family, the fact that my mom came from D.R. and made a life for herself and was holding it down on her own.
 These were just things I was watching and observing.
 It wasn’t like someone told me to empower myself.
 Now looking back, I realized, wow, I was one of the only Black/Latinx people in my circle doing what I was doing.
 It made me think about all the times I would walk into a room and realize how I was the only person of color there.
 It made me think about how I was treated.
 I think I learned representation and empowerment by being myself, being who I was, and walking into the room.

 // That makes sense.
 It sounds like you were interacting with empowerment in very white-dominated spaces, as the acting/theater sphere is very white.
 I’m reminded of the Oscars hashtag a few years ago, #OscarsSoWhite.